ixt/AIK/ddkdocs/docs/wireshark.md

 # Wireshark

 What follows is rather complicated and requires a rooted 'phone, not just USB debugging enabled.
 Network traffic to and from the 'phone will be passed to the virtual machine via USB, and analysed with a program called [Wireshark](https://www.wireshark.org/).
-On the 'hone, network traffic will be captured using a utility called [TCPdump](http://www.tcpdump.org/).
+On the 'phone, network traffic will be captured using a utility called [TCPdump](http://www.tcpdump.org/).
 This is common on most Linux distributions, but is often not provided by default on Android devices.
 The source-code must be cross-compiled into an exectutable binary suited for the ARM processors used by most 'phones.
 The traffic is sent and recieved by the [netcat](http://nc110.sourceforge.net/) utility, which must be present on both the 'phone and the virtual machine.
 Again,